watson-developer-cloud/node-red-labs/basic_examples/document_conversion/README.md

 ![Input data](images/dc_dialog.png)

 In the configuration dialog for the node you need to provide the output format and the credentials.
-In this example, the credentials (userid and password) can be specified either by selecting an existing service that has been added to your Node-RED application or providing them manually and the output format, Normalized HTML, can be selected from the drop-down list.
+In this example, the credentials (userid and password) can be specified either by selecting an existing service that has been added to your Node-RED application or providing them manually and the output format, Normalized HTML, can be selected from the drop-down list. **Do not use the credentials in the diagram they will not work)**

 ![Conversion node](images/dc_dialog1.png)